codersguild/codersguild/README.md

 I am a mechie-turned full stack developer, pursuing a Ph.D. from IIT Kanpur on Formal & Semi-Formal Verification along with Program Analysis.
 I am an expert on Blockchain technologies namely `Fabric`, `EVM-Solidity`, `Ethereum` & `Bitcoin` (bitcoin-core) and have a fair understanding on how these work.
 Apart from research, I spend time building MERN/PERN Stack web apps for startups or demonstration purpose.
-I have a good working experience with the following
+I have a good working experience with the following.
+I use them very frequntly and have a good understanding of these languages/tools/frameworks

 | FrontEnd    | BackEnd     | Databases     | Other Frameworks & Tools |
 | :---        |    :----:   |     :----:    |      :----:              |